TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 const blocks = editor.topLevelBlocks;
 ```

-`returns:` An array containing a snapshot of all top-level (non-nested) blocks in the editor.
+`returns:` A snapshot of all top-level (non-nested) blocks in the editor.

 We've actually already seen this used for the live example in [Getting Familiar with Block Objects](blocks#demo-getting-familiar-with-block-objects), where we showed its output below the editor.